Kosciusko County, Indiana

-Kosciusko County (/ˌkɒskiˈʌskoʊ/ KOSS-kee-US-koh) is a county in the U.S. state of Indiana.
+Kosciusko County (/ˌkɒziˈɒskoʊ/ KOZ-ee-OSS-koh) is a county in the U.S. state of Indiana.
 At the 2020 United States census, its population was 80,240.
 The county seat (and only incorporated city) is Warsaw.
 The county was organized in 1836.
 It was named after the Polish general Tadeusz Kościuszko who served in the American Revolutionary War and then returned to Poland.
 The county seat is named after Warsaw, the capital of Poland.

 History

 The Indiana State Legislature passed an omnibus county bill on February 7, 1835, that authorized the creation of thirteen counties in northeast Indiana, including Kosciusko.
 The county government was organized beginning in 1836.
 The county's boundary lines have remained unchanged since 1835.

 Geographical features

 Kosciusko County terrain consists of low rolling hills dotted with bodies of water and drainages, with all available area devoted to agriculture or urban development.
 Its highest point (1025'/312 meters ASL) is a hill NE of Dewart Lake.
 The Tippecanoe River flows westward through the central part of the county, while the Eel River flows southwestward through the county's SE corner.

 According to the 2010 census, the county has a total area of 554.39 sqmi, of which 531.38 sqmi (or 95.85%) is land and 23.01 sqmi (or 4.15%) is water.